-If your dog feels comfortable staring at you for your own protection, that’s a win-win!
+If your dog feels comfortable staring at you for protection, that’s a win-win!

-Who knows there might be a jungle cat hiding in your lawn’s bush waiting to attack.
-If your dog is staring they’ll jump to protect you at a moment’s notice.
+A jungle cat might be hiding in your lawn’s bush, waiting to attack.
+If your dog is staring, they’ll jump to protect you at a moment’s notice.

 Reason 5: Looking for Approval

-If your dog is staring at you when pooping, throw in some affectionate words or pats.
-Treats like carrots for dogs, also work well.
+If your dog is staring at you when pooping, throw in affectionate words or pats.
+Treats like carrots for dogs also work well.

 That pretty much covers all the possible reasons.
 This should explain why your dog is staring at you while pooping.

 How To Make Our Dogs Feel Safe When Pooping?

 Throughout the article, we’ve established that dogs need to feel comfortable and safe pooping.
 Let’s take a look at how we can help:

 - Try to face them.
 More importantly, please don’t turn your back on them and walk away.